- 1. Introduction

 - All case records are formal.
 The style of written language should always be courteous and in plain English, but informality and over familiarity should be avoided:

-- Address customers and carers in correspondence by Dear Mr Taylor, or Dear Brian.
+- Address people and carers in correspondence by Dear Mr Taylor, or Dear Brian.
 It is never appropriate to use Hi Brian;

-- In case records, address customers and carers by their title and surname.
+- In case records, address people and carers by their title and surname.

-- Always use plain language that will be easily understood by all audiences, including the customer and / or carer.
+- Always use plain language that will be easily understood by all audiences, including the person and / or carer.

 15. Writing in the First, Second and Third Person